HackBulgaria/Interviews/things_you_need_to_know.md

 * Linux.
 Basic commands & navigation.
 Unless you are a .NET developer, you need to run on a UNIX-based system.
 Mac will do.
 * What is a relational database?
 Do you know the basic CRUD SQL quries?
 * Do you know what `GROUP BY` clause stands for?
 What does it do?
-* Can you install & run a simple RDBMS?
+* Can you install & run a RDBMS?
 For example - Postgre SQL
 * Do you know what a package manager is?
 Why is it important?
 Give example with the language you are coding in.
 * What is a unit test?
 What is a functional test?
 What is an integration test?
 Can you make simple examples for them.
 * Can you implement your own ORM framework?
 What are the ideas there?
 Can you use some kind of ORM framework?